A Snapshot of the Red Wolf

 If, after reading about their courageous story, you would like to help protect the red wolf recovery effort, send a letter to the U.S. Fish & Wildlife Service Director Dan Ashe and ask him to do everything possible to protect this beautiful and important animal.
 Also, there are many lawmakers in Congress who view "Earth" issues as low priority--or no priority.
 When at the ballot box next time, vote for candidates who are passionate about preserving nature and taking action now to reduce the effects of climate change.
 Every vote matters.
 This is one sure-fire way we can secure our children's future--and the Earth's.

-Get the latest UPDATE on the plight of this amazing animal.
+Get the latest UPDATE from the USFW on the plight of this amazing animal.

 The Secret World of Red Wolves by T. Delene Beeland